Exercise Rx for Health and Fitness Professionals

 Exercise Rx is different for cancer recovery.
 Our instincts as health and fitness professionals can steer us in the wrong direction when working with cancer patients.
 In order to be able to create a SAFE and EFFECTIVE exercise program, you MUST understand the side-effects and contraindications from each individual surgery, coupled with those from the various treatments that they have undergone or are undergoing.
 The logic that we apply to our healthy clients may prove to be completely ineffective, exacerbate pre-existing conditions, and do more harm than good.

 Disclaimer – Working with cancer patients, or any special population, without specific education and training puts you at high risk for a negligence law suit if your client gets hurt.
 In the court of law they must be able to prove gross negligence.
 Not having professional training in cancer exercise could be considered gross negligence!
-Learn more about becoming a Cancer Exercise Specialist®.
+Learn more about becoming Learn more about becoming an OncoVie™ Cancer Exercise Specialist

 To Plank or Not to Plank